saintsjd/gum/README.md

     # also runs git rm --cached file for you!
 (I always forget to do that)
     > git ignore <file>

     # check the status of my files... right now this just runs git status -s.
-This will get facier.
+This will get fancier.
     > git st

 Features to Come!